onurbingol/NVIDIA-Omniverse-Azure-Operations-Twin/AUTOMATION.md

     ```bash
     az deployment group create --resource-group $RESOURCE_GROUP_NAME --template-file ./bicep/step-2.bicep --parameters ./bicep/parameters/contoso/step-2.json
     ```

 ## Automation for Deployment and configuration of Kubernetes Components

+The `install-k8s-components.sh` will perform all of the kubectl and helm steps necessary to install and configure the back-end services.

 ### Prerequisites